slongfield/pyfmt/README.md

 ```

 Attempting to read from an undefined key will return an error or panic, depending on if it was
-accessed with Fmt or Must..
+accessed with Fmt or Must.

 ## Compound field names: